surveyjs/survey-creator/packages/survey-creator-vue/README.md

 [![Open Issues](https://img.shields.io/github/issues/surveyjs/survey-creator.svg)](https://github.com/surveyjs/survey-creator/issues)
 [![Closed Issues](https://img.shields.io/github/issues-closed/surveyjs/survey-creator.svg)](https://github.com/surveyjs/survey-creator/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+)

 `survey-creator-vue` renders [Survey Creator](https://surveyjs.io/survey-creator) — the drag-and-drop form builder for [SurveyJS Form Library](https://surveyjs.io/form-library) — in Vue 3 applications.
-It is the Vue view layer over [`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core), the platform-independent model that holds the design surface, toolbox, property grid, and the logic, translation, and theme editors.
-Installing `survey-creator-vue` brings `survey-creator-core` with it — you configure a builder instance with `survey-creator-core` and pass it to this package's `SurveyCreatorComponent` through its `model` prop: `<SurveyCreatorComponent :model="creator" />`.
+It is the Vue view layer over [`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core), the platform-independent model that holds the design surface, toolbox, property grid, and the logic, translation, and theme editors. `survey-creator-core` is a peer dependency: npm 7 and later install it automatically; with pnpm or Yarn 1, add it explicitly.
+You configure a builder instance with `survey-creator-core` and pass it to this package's `SurveyCreatorComponent` through its `model` prop: `<SurveyCreatorComponent :model="creator" />`.

 Users design forms visually; the builder produces a survey JSON schema that [`survey-vue3-ui`](https://www.npmjs.com/package/survey-vue3-ui) renders as a working form.